 If the state filed a MERP claim against your loved one’s estate, we are ready to provide the legal assistance necessary to obtain the most favorable outcome.
 Our elder lawyers serve clients throughout Texas, including Montgomery County, Harris County, surrounding areas such as The Woodlands, Houston, Spring, Conroe, Huntsville, Tomball, and Montgomery.

-Contact us and schedule a consultation today.
+Contact us and schedule a no obligation consultation today.